 Q: How and when do I pay for classes?

 A: Please pay class tuition on the first lesson of the term, and pay for the entire term which follows the local school calendar.
 Payments can be put on a credit card or spread over 3 months through the office, but we ask that you chip in on the finance charges from the credit card process, which is $4 for each $100.
 During summer and holidays if you schedule a vacation please pay class tuition at the beginning of the term for the classes you will attend.
 We can give a pro-rated amount for taking a 2-week holiday.
 Discounts may not be available when taking a partial term.
 Until a beginner is established (a few months), we offer a monthly payment option, rather than the term.

 Q: What if I miss a class?
 Do I get a refund or a makeup lesson?
 How do I find out what I missed?

-A: Unfortunately, credit for missed classes cannot be issued.
-It is the student's responsibility to connect with a classmate to find out what was covered during a missed class.
+A: Unfortunately, credit for missed classes cannot be given - its just like a regular college.
+It is the student's responsibility to connect with classmates to find out what was covered during a missed class.
 Please email, text, or call Jaiaen or Helen to let someone know you are missing the class; it helps the group stay connected with each other, even when someone is absent.

 Q: How will I ever remember all those notes being played?

 A: Feel free to take notes, or better yet make a recording during class to play back and practice with during the week.
 Telephones, cameras, and recorders are all optional recording devices.
 Once you have learned some basic information, it gets easier and easier.
 We just ask that you don't upload any of your recordings!
 With the internet the way it is now, it is definitely an invasion of privacy.
 Thanks!

 Q: I don't own a marimba, can I still take lessons?